rsoika/microservice-examples/jakarta8/README.md

 ## Logging

-All implementations use the standard java logger `java.util.logging.Logger` to print log messages to the server log file.
+The project uses the standard java logger `java.util.logging.Logger` to print log messages to the server log file.
 So there is not extra logging framework needed.

 ## Health

-Based on Jakarta EE 9 and Microprofile 3 the Microservice also provides an example Healthcheck endpoint:
+A Healthcheck Service endpoint allows you to monitor the status of your application.
+Based on Jakarta EE 8 and [Eclipse Microprofile](https://microprofile.io/) the Microservice provides an example Healthcheck endpoint:

 On Wildfly (default):